 Q: What are the requirements for acceptance?

-Minimum of 45 credit hours completed by the start of Spring 2014 and an overall 2.5 GPA.
+Minimum of 45 credit hours completed by the start date of the program and an overall 2.5 GPA.
 Exceptions for Freshmen made on a case-by-case basis.

 Q: What are my chances of being accepted to the program?

 As long as students meet the minimum qualifications, they have a very good chance for acceptance.
 There is no cap on the number of accepted students.